 - Keep a log: If possible, your first notes should include contact information of eyewitnesses.
 Then, continue to take frequent notes or enlist someone close to you to help.
 Write down evidence of the day-to-day impact of your injuries, how you are feeling and how it is affecting your ability to work or go about other tasks in your daily life.

 For A Free Consultation, Call Reinstein, Glackin & Herriott, LLC

-To learn whether you have a case after a car accident injury, call our offices in Bowie or Rockville, Maryland, at 301-850-7349 to talk to our attorneys.
+To learn whether you have a case after a car accident injury, call our offices in Annapolis or Rockville, Maryland, at 301-850-7349 to talk to our attorneys.
 Another option is to send us an email.
 We represent injured people on a contingency basis.